anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: The more you know yourself, the more you forgive yourself.
+Quote: Our kindness may be the most persuasive argument for that which we believe.

-By: Confucius
+By: Gordon Hinckley